shanmathi-km/mp_esp_dl_models/README.md

 ### Common Requirements

-All models require input images in RGB888 format.
+All models support various input pixel formats including RGB888 (default), RGB565, and others supported by ESP-DL.
 You can use [mp_jpeg](https://github.com/cnadler86/mp_jpeg/) to decode camera images to the correct format.

+The pixel format can be set through the constructor's `pixel_format` parameter.
+This value matches the ESP-DL image format definitions.

+### Pixel Formats
+- `espdl.RGB888` (default)
+- `espdl.RGB565`
+- `espdl.GRAYSCALE`

 ### FaceDetector